Palmoze5/rails-api-relationships-diagnostic/diagnostic.md

 Place your responses inside the fenced code-blocks where indivated by comments.

-1. Describe a reason why a join tables may be valuable.
+1. Describe a reason why join tables may be valuable.

   ```md
     # < Your Response Here >